s-xiang/git-meta/README.md

 ## What is in the rest of this document?

-In the first section of this document, we discuss the mono-repo.
-We describe key features and properties implied by the term, explain what makes mono-repositories an attractive strategy for source code management, and also why they are hard to implement, exploring some open source projects that are in this space.
+In the first section of this document, we define the term *mono-repo*.
+We describe key features and properties of a mono-repo, explain what makes mono-repos an attractive strategy for source code management, and also why they are hard to implement, exploring some open source projects that are in this space.
 In short, the first section should explain why this problem is worth solving and why there are no existing solutions.

 The next section presents our architecture for implementing a mono-repo using git submodules.
 We describe the overall repository structure and